Challenges and Opportunities in Transition to a Low-Carbon Economy

 A one-week intensive graduate-level class available to all

-Your introduction to the concept of ‘transition’ to a low carbon, sustainable and just economy.
+Your introduction to the concept of ‘transition’ to a low carbon, socially equitable economy.
 Explore the disruptive implications of transition for all aspects of society and the economy.

 One Week (5 Day) Course Details